- Don’t Break The Chain

-- Internet and TV: Bottom line, I spend too much time watching dumb videos online.
+- Internet and TV: I spend too much time watching dumb videos online.
 I also debate politics.
-This is time I could be spending with my wife, dog or working on new projects.
+I could spend this time with my wife, dog or working on new projects.
 So I’m cutting the dumb media down.

-- Stop Complaining: I’m not sure how this will help my physical health.
-But I’m pretty sure by cutting down on my complaining (about politics, a challenging work day or life) I’m going to start thinking clearer thoughts.
+- Stop Complaining: I’m unsure how this will help my physical health.
+But I’m sure I will start thinking clearer thoughts by cutting down on my complaining (about politics, a challenging work day, or life).

 - Write Every Day: I’m resolving to write at least 300 words per day.

-- Uplift Friends: Every day I’ll be reaching out to at least one friend to see how they are doing.
+- Help My Friends: Every day, I’ll reach out to at least one friend to see how they are doing.
 When appropriate, I will work to uplift them and provide useful advice to their lives.

-- Networking: Each day I’ve resolved to reach out and connect with someone just beyond my reach.
+- Meet New People: Each day, I’ve resolved to reach out and connect with someone beyond my reach.
 My primary goal here is to meet and build relationships with new people.
 But I will also reach out to old friends too.

 - Record Food Intake: I am using MyFitnessPal.
-And I plan to meticulously record every morsel of food I ingest.
+And I meticulously record every morsel of food I ingest.

 While it is unrealistic to expect overnight results, “Don’t Break The Chain” is a simple personal development ritual designed to help you establish habits to get you where you need to go.